UncleAyo/100-days-of-code/log.md

 ### Day 9: January 15, 2021
 - Explored working with SQL a bit more and Began taking a look at the assignment https://www.freecodecamp.org/learn/scientific-computing-with-python/scientific-computing-with-python-projects/arithmetic-formatter

+### Day 10: January 15, 2021
+- Worked on this https://leetcode.com/problems/sort-the-matrix-diagonally/ and also tried to solve a challenge in the codechef January cook-off, but failed.
+Hope to try again next month